BedrockStreaming/PhpProcessManagerBundle/README.md

 Availables options :

-- `--memory-max` - Gracefully stop running command when given memory volume, in megabytes, is reached
+- `--memory-max` - Gracefully stop running command when given memory volume, in megabytes, is reached (exit 10)
 - `--check-interval` - Interval used to periodically check if we should stop the daemon

 ## Quick start